 These tools will help you write better emails:

-These tools will help you make sure your emails reach your subscribers’ inbox and that they can properly view them in any device.
+These tools will help you make sure your emails reach your subscribers’ inboxes and that they can properly view them on any device.

 There is a lot of content out there about email marketing.